 We don’t fix your dog, we mend your relationship.

-I am often asked by dog owners and prospective clients what methods and tools I use when dog training, or helping to modify unwanted behaviours.
+I am often asked by dog owners and prospective clients what Dog Training Methodology and tools I use when dog training, or helping to modify unwanted behaviours.
 This little article will provide you with most of the answers.

 Dogs just like humans and every other species on the planet learn from consequences.
 When we are dog training or modifying behaviours, we use the principles of operant conditioning.
 Mother nature utilises all 4 quadrants of operant conditioning for all life on the planet.
 Without all 4 quadrants, no animal could have survived.
 If man could magically remove any of the 4 quadrants from nature, life would instantly fall into chaos, and all life would very quickly cease to exist.